paul-hammant/tbd/content/vcs-choices/index.md

 ### No Code Review

-Note that Subversion has no local branching capability, and to get code review you need to install third-party servers along side it or (better choice) use a platform that integrates code review like RhodeCode.
+Note that Subversion has no local branching capability, and to get code review you need to install third-party servers along side it or (better choice) use a platform that integrates code review like those below.

 ### Git-Svn